[HOME] FEEDBACK The Active Reviewing Cycle THE

 4. FUTURES

-Quickly sketch two happy charts.
+Quickly sketch two charts.

 1 = a prediction of your own ups and downs during the next activity.